ADHD Coaching Room

-You’re not alone if you’ve ever called yourself lazy, scattered, or unreliable.
+You’re not alone if you’ve ever considered yourself lazy, scattered, or unreliable.

-I hear this almost every week in coaching sessions.
-Women who are innovative, creative, capable… and exhausted from feeling like they’re constantly dropping the ball.
+I hear this often in coaching sessions.
+People who are innovative, creative, capable, and exhausted from feeling like they’re constantly dropping the ball.

-But here’s the truth: if you’re constantly telling yourself you should be doing more, trying harder, and getting things right — you’re not lazy.
+But here’s the truth: if you’re constantly telling yourself you should be doing more, trying harder, and getting things right, you’re not lazy.
 You’re likely overwhelmed.
-And possibly living with undiagnosed or unsupported ADHD.

 Why ADHD Can Look Like Laziness (But Isn’t)